BDC Hamburger Icon

 Cybersecurity insurance

-Cybersecurity (or cyber-liability) insurance provides your business with coverage against the legal costs and damages related to cybercrime and cybersecurity issues.
+Cybersecurity (or cyber liability) insurance provides your business with coverage against legal costs and damages related to cybercrime and cybersecurity issues.
 The insurance covers incident response costs; legal, forensic and breach management expenses; system damage and restoration costs; and system business interruption costs.

 How much does business insurance cost?

-• Type of business: Some types of businesses (e.g., law firms, medical offices) face higher standards and thus incur more lawsuits than other industries, which means they pay higher insurance premiums.
+• Type of business: Some types of businesses, such as law firms and medical offices, face higher standards and incur more lawsuits than those in other industries.
+As a result, they pay higher insurance premiums.

 • Business size and number of employees and clients: Businesses with more employees and clients typically require more insurance coverage than single-person businesses.

-• Coverage limits: Higher coverage limits expose the insurance company to more expensive lawsuits, so the costs of the insurance premiums will also increase.
+• Coverage limits: Higher coverage limits expose the insurance company to more expensive lawsuits, so they’ll charge you higher premiums.

 • Location: Insurance providers price insurance according to state insurance regulations and typical loss exposures in those states.

-• Experience and number of years in business: More-experienced professionals may pay less for insurance than a relative newcomer because they will have built up trust with their insurance provider and clients.
+• Experience and number of years in business: Your level of experience and years in operation affect how high or low of a risk the insurer considers you and your business.
+More experienced professionals may pay less for insurance than a relative newcomer because they will have built up trust with their insurance provider and clients.

-• Claim history: If a business or product has a history of claims, it will lead to a higher risk of potential lawsuits for the insurance provider, which will increase insurance costs.
+• Claim history: If your business or product has a history of claims, you and your insurance provider will be at a higher risk of potential lawsuits, so you’ll face higher insurance costs.

 How do you get business insurance?

 Getting business insurance involves contacting an insurance broker or insurance provider to purchase the specific type of insurance required for your business.
-Before you choose a business insurance provider, you must determine what type (or types) of insurance you need.
-Consider the following advice when getting business insurance:
+Before you choose a policy, you must determine what type (or types) of insurance you need.
+We recommend taking the following steps:

 • Evaluate your risks.
-Create a list of possible losses or liabilities you could face in your business (e.g., personal and business property, vehicles, equipment, supplies, personnel, data).
+Create a list of possible losses or liabilities you could face in your business, such as personal and business property, vehicles, equipment, supplies, personnel and data.
 Consider the types of lawsuits, situations, accidents or natural disasters that could affect your business.

 • Find a reputable insurance broker.
-Work with an independent commercial insurance broker who can help find the right insurance policy for your business needs.
+Work with an independent commercial insurance broker who can help find the right insurance policies for your business’s needs and risks.

 • Compare prices.
-Compare rates, terms and benefits for insurance policies from different insurance brokers and companies.
+Compare rates, terms and benefits for insurance policies from different insurers.
+Sign up with the provider offering robust coverage with a premium and deductible you can afford.

 • Assess your needs annually.
 Your risks and liabilities will change and grow with your business.
-If you have purchased new equipment, moved into a new market, opened a new location or changed your operations, contact your insurance broker to discuss how your business has changed and how it will affect your insurance needs.
+If you’ve purchased new equipment, moved into a new market, opened a new location or changed your operations, contact your insurance broker to discuss how your business has changed and how it affects your insurance needs.

 How can you save on business insurance?

 The costs of business insurance can add up, especially if you need more than one type of coverage.
-Follow these tips to save on business insurance and reduce your premiums:
+Follow these tips to save money on business insurance and reduce your premiums.

 Work with your insurance broker.

-Your insurance broker is knowledgeable about the different types of insurance required and available for your business.
-They can provide advice on what insurance you need to protect against unexpected disasters or legal claims, as well as what insurance you can avoid to save money.
-They can also advise you on what you need to do to lower your risks, such as investing in disaster planning, which can lower your premiums.
-Keeping your broker informed of major purchases or changes in your business can also affect your policy rates.
+A reputable insurance broker will be knowledgeable about the different types of insurance required and available for your business.
+They can provide advice on what insurance you need to protect against unexpected disasters or legal claims, as well as what insurance you can safely decline to save money.
+They can also advise you on what you need to do to lower your risks, such as investing in disaster planning, which can reduce your premiums.
+Keeping your broker informed of major purchases or changes in your business can also help your policy rates.

 Shop around.

-Every company has different rates for different policies; compare insurance providers’ offerings to find the best rates for your business.
+Every insurance company has different rates for different policies.
+Compare providers’ offerings to find the best rates for your business.
 Contact insurance companies and brokers with experience in your business type or industry.
 Compare quotes based on the insurance coverage and services they provide.
-Check the financial health of different insurance companies, and see how they rate on consumer websites.
+Check the financial health of each insurer and see how they rate on consumer websites.

 Purchase a package.